 Internet Exchange Points or IXPs are a key element of the functioning of the Internet.
 The Internet has become an essential tool for many people.
-Thousands of millions of people use it every day for checking their email, visiting their favorite websites and purchasing among the thousands of eCommerce sites existing.
+Thousands of millions of people use it every day for checking their email, visiting their favorite websites and purchasing in eCommerce sites.

-An IXP or Internet Exchange Point is an infrastructure in charge of connecting the networks of Internet service providers and content providers, to exchange traffic among them.
+An Internet Exchange Point (IXP) is an infrastructure in charge of connecting the networks of operators and Internet content and service providers.
 Its goal is to facilitate traffic exchange and accelerate communications by enabling local traffic exchange.

 How does an Internet Exchange Point work?

-The problem is that the ISP doesn’t always have a direct connection to the machine that must return the requested information.
-When this happens, the package must be able to find an alternative path to arrive to its destination.
-In this case, Internet Exchange Points are in charge of providing this route.
-This way the package will go through one or several IXPs until it arrives to its final destination.
+The problem is that the ISP does not always have a direct connection to the server that must return the requested information.
+When this happens, the package must be able to find an alternative path to arrive at its destination.

 Internet Exchange Points around the world

-The Internet Exchange Point AMS-IX (Amsterdam Internet Exchange) was created in the 90s as a non-profit organization, with its headquarters in the Netherlands’ capital.
+The Internet Exchange Point AMS-IX (Amsterdam Internet Exchange) was created in the 90s as a non-profit organization, with its headquarters in the capital of the Netherlands.
 It currently interconnects about 800 networks and offers IP exchange professional services.
 Thanks to which it can offer stable, fast and cost-effective Internet services.

 It also stands out for hosting the first mobile connection points worldwide: Global GPRS Roaming Exchange (GRX), Mobile Data Exchange (MDX) and the first interconnection of IPX networks (Inter-IPX).